corocoto/flappy-bird/README.md

 ## Introduction

-Flappy Bird is PWA application, that was be wrote with using React.js library.
+Flappy Bird is a PWA application, that has been written with using React.js library.

 ![Application](https://user-images.githubusercontent.com/37180024/82160962-99759d00-98a1-11ea-865d-1ef0c5f27144.gif)